julsraemy/prezi/md/pia-ringvorlesung-2024.md

 <!--

-From data to cultural heritage data.
-And I have divided this definition into three parts and give one use case of technically interliking a series of objects and performances from artist Carolee Schneemann that I thought was interesting enough to mention.
+I have divided this definition into three parts and will give one interesting use case dealing with a series of objects and performances, Parts of a Body House, from artist Carolee Schneemann.

  -->